Pseudomoaner/VicsekDemo/README.md

 If you have problems closing the application, click the 'Freeze' button beforehand.

-For more details on the Vicsek model and its implementation, see the 'Notes.pdf' document.
+For more details on the Vicsek model and its implementation, please refer to the lecture notes.

 ## References
   * Vicsek, T., Czirók, A., Ben-Jacob, E., Cohen, I. and Shochet, O. (1995).
 Novel type of phase transition in a system of self-driven particles, *PRL* **75**, pp. 1226-1229.
 DOI: https://doi.org/10.1103/PhysRevLett.75.1226